 Here are the recommended ages when your pet should be neutered:

-Cats – from four months old
+Cats – from three months old as recommended by Cats Protection.

-Male dogs – from six months old
+Male dogs – from six months old but larger breed dogs are usually older, contact us for details.

 Female dogs – from five months old – we can now spay bitches using keyhole surgery, see separate section for details.